IrfanZM/digital-garden-jekyll-template/_notes/arabic-grammar-yr1.md

 title: Arabic grammar, year 1
 ---

-This covers the main grammatical concepts covered in year 1 of my studies.
+This is a summary of the basic grammatical concepts covered in year 1 of my studies.
+The curriculum loosely followed Haywood and Nahmad's structure, for the first 11 or so chapters.

 ## Table of contents
 1. [Definite and indefinite](#definite){: .internal-link}